Garmin Forerunner 965 vs Suunto Vertical 2 Titanium

 Which one is better?

 The Garmin Forerunner 965 is the better buy for most people - its 23-day battery life crushes the Suunto Vertical 2 Titanium's 20 days.
-That said, grab the Suunto if you need a flashlight for camping - it's a game-changer for nighttime adventures.
+That said, grab the Suunto if you want a stunning 1.5" display with 2000 nits brightness for outdoor adventures - it's worth considering for that feature alone.

 Who should buy each?

-Choose the Garmin Forerunner 965 if: you want a longer battery life of 23 days, a lightweight build at 1.87 oz, or you prefer high-resolution maps for navigation.
+Choose the Garmin Forerunner 965 if: you want a longer battery life of 23 days, prefer a lighter watch at 1.87oz, or need advanced running metrics like Training Readiness.

 Conclusion